Skip to Main Content

 How to get a $5,000 personal loan

-You need good to excellent credit to qualify for a lender’s lowest rates.
+Lenders review your credit score and credit history to assess how likely you are to repay the loan.
+You will need good to excellent credit to qualify for the lowest rates.
 If you have bad credit, a lender may charge you a high interest rate or reject your application.
-When you submit an application, you must provide proof of identity and necessary documents confirming your address.

 Where to get a $5,000 personal loan

 You can get a $5,000 personal loan by applying for financing with a bank, credit union or online lender.
-Each potential lender comes with its own eligibility requirements — such as a minimum credit score or debt-to-income ratio limit.
+Each potential lender comes with its own eligibility requirements, such as a minimum credit score or debt-to-income ratio limit.
 Simply, you have to show the lender that you have the ability to manage and repay the loan effectively.

 Banks

-Working with a bank tends to offer an in-person experience that choosing an online lender does not.
+Working with a bank tends to offer an in-person experience that an online lender does not.
 A bank-backed personal loan is an especially strong choice for borrowers who already have an account with an institution that offers a personal loan that fits their needs.
 This can ease the application process and may even carry additional discounts.

-TD Bank
+U.S. Bank

 Bankrate's view